 He’s in limbo.
 Stuck between having his OFF button pushed automatically, and learning how to do it himself.

 This leaves you with an important choice: Do you…

-A) limp along and hope he figures it out.
+- Limp along and hope he figures it out eventually

-Assuming you chose B, here are some pointers to get you started.
-(If you chose A, you might as well stop reading this article and browse through some fun brain-candy instead.)
+Assuming you chose #2, here are some pointers to get you started.
+(If you chose #1, you might as well stop reading and check out what’s new on Netflix.)

 In using the word “schedule,” I don’t mean rigid check-boxes with eating and sleeping appointments.
 At this age, those kinds of “schedules” generally bring more horror than harmony.

 I’m talking about a good flexible schedule that will provide him with a predictably soothing daily list of events.
 This rhythm will teach you how to push the “off” button at the right times, and (hopefully) avoid an overtired, overstimulated, fussypants nightmare baby.

 Your goals for your 2 and 3 month old sleep schedule should be simple.
 Here are the four things we want to focus on as we put your baby on a schedule.